Examples Of High-Functioning Alcoholism Excuses

 - Do you feel nervous when you do not have any alcohol in your house?

-If you answered “yes” to any of these questions, you may have a high-functioning alcoholism problem.
+” to any of these questions, you may have a high-functioning alcoholism problem.
 You may not have experienced any serious negative effects from drinking at this point, but if you continue to nurse this habit you will inevitably suffer the consequences.

 Risks Of Alcoholism